bestpractical/rtir/README.md

 <p align="center">It allows team members
 to track, respond to and deal with reported incidents and features a number of tools to make common operations quick and easy.
-RTIR is built on top of RT, which is also available for free from Best Practical Solutions at <a href="http://www.bestpractical.com/rt/">http://www.bestpractical.com/rt/</a>.</p>
+RTIR is built on top of <a href="https://www.bestpractical.com/rt/">Request Tracker</a>, which is also available for free from Best Practical Solutions.</p>

 ![Screenshot of RTIR](docs/images/rtir-incident-dashboard.png)